hughperkins/gpu-experiments/README.md

 Informal experiments on various gpu kernel questions

 Terminology will be interchangeably cuda/opencl.
-Experiments will run on different devices.
+Experiments run on Titan X and GeForce 940M.
 Where not specified, they are running on NVIDIA 940M, which is a Maxwell.

 * [basics1.md](basics1.md)
 * [volkov.md](volkov.md)